 Individual pedals, especially distortions and digital delays are likely to have some kind of power-line filtering, but without an isolated power supply - that is, one where each output powers one pedal only, and the power lines do not cross - it's possible to pick up noise from other pedals sharing the same power source.

 Another benefit of isolated outputs is knowing that the current delivered to a pedal will be consistent - particularly important with digital pedals.
 For a non-isolated, parallel or daisy-chain power supply, the supply will be a single mA (milliamp) or A (amp) rating divided between the outputs, whereas an isolated supply will be able to deliver up to the maximum specified on each of its outputs.

-In addition, some older pedals like the now-discontinued DigiTech Whammy IV not only require a whopping 1.3A, where most pedals are rated in mA, but also require AC rather than DC, like most pedals.
-Luckily, some higher-end power supplies have your back even in this unusual case.
+Some older pedals like the Digitech Whammy not only require a whopping 1.3A, where most pedals are rated in mA, but also require AC rather than DC, like most pedals.
+Luckily, some higher-end power supplies like the Truetone CS12 have your back even in this unusual case.

 Common to almost all power supplies is a general assumption that most pedals will draw around 9V of DC, and that they will accept a centre-negative tip on the power lead.

 The best pedalboard power supplies you can buy

 Launch price: $269/£195 | Type: Isolated power supply | Isolated outputs: 12 | Switchable voltage: Yes | Weight: 1.06kg | Features: Mounting kit, 1x 4-9V out, 2x 18V outs, 2x high-current outs, 1x 9V AC out

 Surprisingly cheap given the performance on offer, the One Spot Pro range, which consists of the CS7 and CS12, are fully isolated power supplies with a number of nifty features.